rieske/event-sourced-account/accounts/README.md

   no unwanted transitive dependencies.
 - Lombok - for reducing boilerplate code and providing value objects.
 I'm not sure I like it.
 - Logback - logging
+- msgpack - for serializing events for storage.
+This is the faster and more compact way of storing events at a cost of some boilerplate serialization code.
 - Jackson - for serializing events for storage.
-Not the best way of doing it.
-Would like to replace with protobuf.
+Started with this one initially to avoid boilerplate serialization code.
+Left the json serializer as I plan to benchmark and compare size/performance of multiple serialization strategies.
 - H2 - in memory database
 - MySql connector - since the storage part is tested in mysql, might as well want to spawn the service connected to mysql.